Andrew-Reid/lichen.js/README.md

 **checker.fill([color1,color2])**

 If an array of colors is provided, sets the two colors of the tiles.
 If not provided returns the current value.
-Defaults to ["steelblue","white"]
+Defaults to `["steelblue","white"]`.

+If only one color is provided (in an array or not), the pattern will add white as a second color.

 **checker.opacity(opacity)**